The evolution of binary neutron star post-merger remnants: a review: Long-lived neutron star remnants

 where $\langle B_{\mathrm{t}}\rangle$ is the volume-averaged toroidal magnetic field strength.
 Observational inferences based on the collapse times of supramassive neutron stars from short gamma-ray bursts suggests $\epsilon_B \sim 10^{-3}$~\citep{gao16}.
 Such large ellipticities require $\langle B_{\mathrm{t}}\rangle \sim 10^{16}$--$\unit[10^{17}]{G}$, i.e., toroidal fields that are 1-2 orders of magnitude stronger than inferred values of the poloidal field.
 It is an open question whether such magnetic fields are dynamically stable~\citep[e.g.,][]{braithwaite09,lasky11,ciolfi12,akgun13,herbrik17,sur20}.

-Another mechanism to generate gravitational waves in a newly-born neutron is through unstable $f$ modes, also known as the bar-mode instability.
+Another mechanism to generate gravitational waves in a newly-born neutron star is through unstable $f$ modes, also known as the bar-mode instability.
 This comes in two varieties: dynamical and secular.
-To activate the dynamical instability, the ratio of a star's rotational kinetic energy $T$ to gravitational binding energy $W$ must be $T/|W| \geq 0.27$~\citep{lai95,shapiro00,corsi09}, while the secular instability is active for $T/|W| \geq 0.14$.
-The former instability is only possible for realistic equations of state in differentially rotating neutron stars~\citep[e.g.,][]{friedman78,corsi09,ravi14,lasky16} with the growth of the dynamical instability halted when the magnetic field damps differential rotation, governed by the Alfv\'en timescale of $\mathcal{O}(1)$s~\citep{shapiro00}.
+To activate the dynamical instability, the ratio of a star's rotational kinetic energy $T$ to gravitational binding energy $W$ must be $T/|W| \geq 0.24$~\citep[][although note this number is dependant on the unknown equation of state]{lai95,shapiro00,baiotti07, corsi09}, while the secular instability is active for $T/|W| \geq 0.14$.
+For realistic equations of state, the dynamical instability is only activated when the star is differentially rotating~\citep[e.g.,][]{friedman78,corsi09,ravi14,lasky16}.
+The growth of the dynamical instability is therefore halted when the magnetic field damps differential rotation, which is governed by the Alfv\'en timescale of $\mathcal{O}(1)$s~\citep{shapiro00}.
 Therefore, the dynamical bar mode is only expected to be active in the first seconds of a neutron star's life.

 More relevant for long-term gravitational-wave emission is the secular instability.
 It is worth noting that several equations of state that support masses $\gtrsim\unit[2]{M_{\odot}}$ do not have rigidly-rotating equilibrium solutions with $T/|W|\geq0.14$, implying the secular bar-mode instability cannot be active for those equations of state~\cite{ravi14}.
 However, if active, the secular bar mode grows to large non-linear amplitudes on timescales of $\mathcal{O}(10$--$100)$\,s~\citep{doneva15}.
 For the instability to grow, the nascent neutron star has to cool to a temperature below $\sim\unit[10^{10}]{K}$, such that bulk viscosity does not suppress the instability.
 As we have discussed in Sec~\ref{sec:thermal_evolution}, a newly-born neutron star is cooled to this temperature a few seconds after the merger, making the secular-bar mode a potentially-dominant mechanism for gravitational-wave emission~\cite{corsi09}.